opensumi/docs/docs/integrate/quick-start/lite.en.md

 ### File Services

-Different from full-featured IDEs of container and electron versions, pure frontend versions of IDEs generally serve for a vertical, specific scenario, such as code viewing and codereview.
+Different from full-featured IDEs of container and electron versions, pure frontend version of IDEs generally serves for a vertical and specific scenario, such as code viewing and codereview.
 The corresponding underlying capabilities are service-oriented.
 And since the browser itself does not have a file system, it needs an external data source to provide and maintain the file information.
 In pure frontend version, we need developers to implement the following two methods to support the underlying code viewing capabilities:

 > File Location：`web-lite/file-provider/http-file-service.ts`